Estimating the Number of Components in Finite Mixture Models via Variational Approximation

-When $\phi_0 < (d+1)/2$, due to the rapid emptying out speed of redundant components, only $K^*$ statistically identifiable components survive.
-It is then natural to ask the question of whether the convergence rate of the parameters associated with the true components (i.e., those $K^*$ components whose weights do not empty out) can reach the parametric rate $n^{-1/2}$ (possibly modulo logarithmic terms).
+When $\phi_0 < (m+1)/2$, the rapid emptying of redundant components ensures that only the $K^*$ statistically identifiable components retain non-negligible weights.
+A natural question is whether the parameters associated with these true components---those retaining positive weights---converge at the parametric rate $n^{-1/2}$ (up to logarithmic factors).
 The answer is affirmative.
-Before presenting the result, we need to first introduce a precise notion of identifiability on the parameter estimation.
+To formalize this result, we first introduce a precise notion of identifiability.

-\begin{definition}[Weak identifiability] The family $\{g(x;\eta),\eta\in\Omega\}$ is said to be weakly identifiable, or identifiable in the first order, if $g(x;\eta)$ is differentiable in $\eta$ and for any finite $K$ different $\{\eta_k\}_{k=1}^K$, for some $\alpha_k\in\mathbb{R}$ and $\beta_k\in\mathbb{R}^d$, the following equation holding for almost every $x$,
+\begin{definition}[Weak identifiability] The family $\{g(x;\eta),\eta\in\Omega\}$ is said to be weakly identifiable, or identifiable in the first order, if $g(x;\eta)$ is differentiable in $\eta$ and for any finite $K$ different $\{\eta_k\}_{k=1}^K$, for some $\alpha_k\in\mb{R}$ and $\beta_k\in\mb{R}^d$, the following equation holding for almost every $x$,